 - Designate a responsible adult to watch children whenever they are in or near the water.
 This adult should not have other responsibilities besides watching the kids.

 - Learn CPR and basic first aid in case an accident happens.

 - Make sure all pools and hot tubs are completely surrounded by proper fences.
 Every access point into the pool area should have a lock.
 Use safe drain covers inside the pool to help prevent limbs, hair, or clothing from becoming trapped in the drain and holding a swimmer underwater.

 - While pool toys can be lots of fun, be sure to read the packaging carefully.
 Never use a pool toy such as a floatation or rescue device unless it is specifically designed for the purpose, and keep non-child-safe toys away from small children.

-The acclaimed Texas swimming injury lawyers at Williams & Brown LLP wishes all of you a safe and ultimately fun summer vacation!
+The acclaimed Texas swimming injury lawyers at Brown Trial Firm, PLLC wishes all of you a safe and ultimately fun summer vacation!